apigee/registry/README.md

 ## Running the API Locally

-Running `source AUTH-LOCAL.sh` will configure your environment for the Flame API server (`flamed`) and for the clients to call your local instance.
-Start the server by running `flamed`.
+Running `source AUTH-LOCAL.sh` will configure your environment for the Registry API server (`registry-server`) and for the clients to call your local instance.
+Start the server by running `registry-server`.

 ## Proxying a Local Service with Envoy

-The `flamed` server provides a gRPC service only.
+The `registry` server provides a gRPC service only.
 For a transcoded HTTP/JSON interface, run the [envoy](https://www.envoyproxy.io) proxy locally using the configuration in the [envoy](envoy) directory.
 With a local installation of `envoy`, this can be done by running the following inside the [envoy](envoy)